 The Forest Practices Board adopted rules delineating waters of the state into three categories, Type S waters (shorelines of the state), Type F waters (fish-bearing), and Type N waters (non-fish-bearing).
-Distinguishing the upstream limits of Type F (or S) waters is particularly important, because presence or absence of fish and fish habitat in streams creates differences in the aquatic resources of concern, the forest management strategies, and the prescriptions applied.
+Distinguishing the upstream limits of Type F (or S) waters is particularly important, because fish use and lack thereof in streams creates differences in the aquatic resources of concern, the forest management strategies, and the prescriptions applied.